DataFire/DataFire/README.md

 If your API is in a different specification format, such as **RAML** or **API Blueprint**, you can use [lucybot/api-spec-converter](https://github.com/lucybot/api-spec-converter) to convert it to Open API 2.0

-## Writing Flows
-Flows are a series of asynchronous steps.
-Each step will generally make one or more calls to a given API endpoint, and store the resulting data in the `data` object.
-However, you can add steps that execute any arbitrary code.

-Flows use a waterfall design pattern - each step has access to the data returned in all previous steps, and can use this data to construct its request.

-See [Flows.md](./Flows.md) for the full documentation on building flow steps, handling errors, etc.

 ## Serverless Execution
 To run a flow on a regular schedule, you can use [crontab](https://en.wikipedia.org/wiki/Cron),